Camille Rasmussen: 2021

 Rasmussen made her senior international debut at the 2021 European Championships where she placed 44th in the all-around during qualifications.
 In June she competed at the Danish Championships where she defended her all-around title.
 Additionally she defended her vault, uneven bars, and balance beam titles and placed third on floor exercise.
 In October she competed at the 2021 World Championships.
 During qualifications she finished 36th in the all-around; she did not qualify for any event finals.
 However, by finishing 36th she became the highest placing Danish gymnast in World Championships history, surpassing Mette Hulgaard's 53rd place in 2013.

 2022

 Rasmussen competed at the Varna Challenge Cup where she won silver on vault behind Aline Friess.
 She next competed at the Nordic Championships, winning silver in the all-around.
 At the European Championships Rasmussen finished 20th in the all-around.
 As a result she qualified to compete as an individual at the World Championships later in the year.
 Additionally Rasmussen qualified for the vault final where she finished sixth.
+Rasmussen was the first Danish gymnast to ever compete in an event final at the European Championships.
+In October she competed at the 2022 World Artistic Gymnastics Championships where she placed 35th in the all-around and didn't qualify for any event finals.
+In November she competed at the 2022 Northern European Gymnastics Championships where she won a bronze medal on vault and placed 13th in the all-around.

+2023

+Rasmussen competed the Doha World Cup where she won silver on vault behind Coline Devillard.
+In April she competed at the European Championships where she finished 35th in the all-around and 8th on vault.
+Later that month she finished 5th on vault at the Cairo World Cup.
+In May she became the senior Danish all-around champion.
+She next competed at the Paris Challenge Cup where she placed 5th on vault.
+She qualified to compete as an individual at 2023 World Artistic Gymnastics Championships at the 2023 European Artistic Gymnastics Championships earlier in the year.
+She finished 87th in the all-around and did not qualify for any event finals.

+2024

+Rasmussen started the 2024 season at the Cairo World Cup where she finished 8th on vault.
+The week after she competed at the Cottbus World Cup however she didn't qualify for any event finals.
+At this competition she fractured her fibula and had to pull out of the Baku World Cup and the Doha World Cup.
+In May she competed at the 2024 European Women's Artistic Gymnastics Championships where she placed 28th in the all-around and 6th on vault.

+She will be joining Long Island University in the 2024-2025 season.

+2025

+In January she got injured during the warm-up for her first college meet with Long Island University.
+The injury was severe enough to need surgery.